rice-comp517/discussion-leader-j/review.md

 ## Pros (3-6 bullets)
 - Unikernels are light weight.
 System components are provided as libraries and linked to as needed, producing small binary size.
-- Unikernels are customizble.
-System components can be overriden with specialized libraries to suit application needs.
+- Unikernels are customizable.
+System components can be overridden with specialized libraries to suit application needs.
 - Unikernels are fast.
-Due to the lack of usespace/kernel boundary, some system calls can be made more efficient
+Due to the lack of userspace/kernel boundary, some system calls can be made more efficient
 - Unikernels are scalable.
-Multiple communicating unikernels can form an application running like a distributed systems.
+Multiple communicating unikernels can form an application running like a distributed system.
 - Unikernels are secure.
 Besides the security provided by the hypervisor, static type checking and garbage collection can prevent a lot of memory errors.

 ## Cons (3-6 bullets)
 - An application in a unikernel can only be implemented in one language.
 - Multiple processes are not supported in one unikernel.
-- It is hard for unikernels to elimiate code written in unsafe language, from example from the runtime and the hypervisor.
+- It is hard for unikernels to elimiate code written in unsafe language, for example from the runtime and the hypervisor.

 ### What is your analysis of the proposed?